1-icenine/Portfolio/SQL/IMDB/README.md

 ## 📂 Dataset

-The dataset was sourced from Kaggle (https://www.kaggle.com/datasets/octopusteam/full-imdb-dataset).
-According to the source, it is updated daily at 8:00 AM UTC, so this analysis is up-to-date as of 06/14/2025.
+The dataset was sourced from Kaggle: [Full IMDb Dataset (1M+)](https://www.kaggle.com/datasets/octopusteam/full-imdb-dataset).
+It updates daily at 8:00 AM UTC, and this analysis uses data current as of 06/14/2025.

 It includes information on:
 - Title names
-- Media types (e.g., movie, tvSeries, tvMiniSeries)
+- Media types (e.g., *movie, tvSeries, tvMiniSeries*)
 - Release years
 - Genres (multi-labeled)
-- Ratings out of 10
+- IMDb ratings out of 10
-- Vote counts
+- Total vote counts

-> [!IMPORTANT]
-> The CSV file was imported using LOAD DATA INFILE.
-The path is system-dependent and should be adjusted as needed before execution.

 ## 🔍 Key Questions Explored